PGScatalog/pgscatalog_utils/README.md

 [![CI](https://github.com/PGScatalog/pgscatalog_utils/actions/workflows/main.yml/badge.svg)](https://github.com/PGScatalog/pgscatalog_utils/actions/workflows/main.yml)

-This repository is a collection of useful tools for working with data from the PGS Catalog.
-This is mostly used internally by the PGS Catalog calculator, but other users might find some of these tools helpful.
+This repository is a collection of useful tools for downloading and working with scoring files from the PGS Catalog.
+This is mostly used internally by the PGS Catalog Calculator ([`PGScatalog/pgsc_calc`](https://github.com/PGScatalog/pgsc_calc)); however, other users may find some of these tools helpful.

 ## Overview